prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-29-insecure-or-broken-cryptography.markdown

 </ul>

 <p>Well, it is pretty much clear that we can find the password by decrypting the data from the file <i>secret-data</i> and converting it into a string with the encoding NSUTF8StringEncoding.
-Let's write a simple IOS Application to decrypt the data.
+Let's write a simple iOS Application to decrypt the data.
 For this, you will need to copy the file <i>secret-data</i> from the application sandbox and paste it into the documents folder of the application's sandbox of this new application.
 You can also download the complete code from <a href="https://github.com/prateek147/InsecureCryptographyDecryptor">here</a>.</p>

 <p>We add this method in the new project.</p>